Re: Cutie Honey

-Re: Cutie Honey (Re:キューティーハニー, Ri Kyūtī Hanī) is a three-episode OVA (original video animation) series based on the 2004 tokusatsu (live-action) film Cutie Honey, both being adaptations of the 1970s manga written and illustrated by Go Nagai.
+Re: Cutie Honey (Re:キューティーハニー, Ri Kyūtī Hanī) is a three-episode OVA (original video animation) series based on the 2004 tokusatsu (live-action) film Cutie Honey, both adaptations of the 1970s manga written and illustrated by Go Nagai.
 The series was produced by Toei Animation, directed by Hideaki Anno, and shown on the Animax satellite television network in 2004.
 The first episode aired on July 24, two months after the live-action film was released.
 DVD releases for each episode followed, with the first released on September 21.
 The series tells the same story as the film, but contains nudity and additional character development.
-On 2003, Anno also collaborated Ito together on manga titles Cutie Honey a Go Go!.
+On 2003, Anno also collaborated with Ito on the manga Cutie Honey a Go Go!

 Plot

 A mysterious organization known as Panther Claw make their presence known by terrorizing Tokyo and giving the cops a run for their money.
 Police are further baffled by the appearance of a lone cosplaying vigilante who thwarts all of Panther Claw's evil schemes before disappearing.
 That vigilante is Honey Kisaragi, the result of the late Dr. Kisaragi's prize experiment.
 A master of disguise, Honey can instantly alter her physical appearance and outfits.
 But with a push of the heart-shaped button on her choker, she transforms herself into Cutie Honey, the scantily clad, sword-wielding warrior of love.